sirwart/ripsecrets/README.md

 ## Usage

-By default running `secrets` will recursively search source files in your current directory for secrets.
+By default running `secrets check` will recursively search source files in your current directory for secrets.

 ```
-$ secrets
+$ secrets check
 ```

 For every secret it finds it will print out the file, line number, and the secret that was found.
 If it finds any secrets it will exit with a non-zero status code.